(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data: Asymptotic Theory

-Theorem \ref{theorem:asymptotic_distributions_noninteracted} establishes that debiasing is unnecessary for non-interacted specifications.
-Notably, this result holds even for nonlinear models, such as binary choice models, where incidental parameter bias is typically an issue in two-dimensional panels, as well as for models with predetermined regressors, which would normally require a Nickell-type bias correction.
+\end{theorem} Theorem \ref{theorem:asymptotic_distributions_noninteracted} shows that debiasing is unnecessary for non-interacted specifications.
+Notably, this result holds even for nonlinear models such as binary choice models, where incidental parameter bias is typically an issue in two-dimensional panels, and for models with predetermined regressors that would otherwise require a Nickell-type bias correction.
 To explain this finding heuristically, we consider the case of a bipartite panel ($s = 1$).
-Although $\hat{\alpha}^{\star}$, $\hat{\gamma}^{\star}$, and $\hat{\rho}^{\star}$ converge at rates slower than $\sqrt{N_{1} N_{2} T}$, the order of the bias of $\hat{\beta}$ given by $1 / (N_{2} T) + 1 / (N_{1} T) + 1 / (N_{1} N_{2})$ shrinks faster than $1 / \sqrt{N_{1} N_{2} T}$.
-Hence, the bias becomes asymptotically negligible.
-This aligns with the conjecture of \textcite{fw2018} (Example 11).
+Although $\hat{\alpha}^{\star}$, $\hat{\gamma}^{\star}$, and $\hat{\rho}^{\star}$ converge at rates slower than $\sqrt{N_{1} N_{2} T}$, the bias of $\hat{\beta}$ is of order $1 / (N_{2} T) + 1 / (N_{1} T) + 1 / (N_{1} N_{2})$, which shrinks faster than $1 / \sqrt{N_{1} N_{2} T}$.
+The bias is therefore asymptotically negligible.
+This is consistent with the conjecture of \textcite{fw2018} (Example 11).